Pharmaceutical Affairs Act

 Article 70

-Interviews, news reports or propaganda containing information implying or suggesting medical efficacy shall be regarded as advertisements of medicaments.
+Interviews, news reports, or propaganda containing information implying or suggesting medical efficacy shall be regarded as advertisements for medicaments.

 Chapter VIII Investigation and Interdiction